caioertai/park-and-plants-330/README.md

 ```
 As a user I can see one garden's plants
-As a user I can add a plant to a garden
+As a user I can add a plant in a garden
 As a user I can delete a plant
+As a user I can see plants tags
+As a user I can tag plants
+As a user I can add multiple tags at once
 ```

 ### Front End Setup Guidelines